Teaming Up With You To Give Your Pet Better Health…and A Better Life!

 In his own words:

-I also joyfully embrace my beautiful granddaughter Ava every chance I get; wholeheartedly support great causes like America’s VetDogs and Family Flock; and constantly get recharged by the latest advances in veterinary medicine!
+I also embrace, educate, and enjoy my amazing granddaughter Ava every chance I get; wholeheartedly support great causes like Family Flock and America’s VetDogs; partner with Pete Anderson and our Agape Pet Services (Boonsboro, MD; Richmond, VA, Siler City, NC), Dr. Lourdes Ripley and her Vet Center in the Dominican Republic; plus constantly get recharged by the latest advances in veterinary medicine, too!

 Dr. Crystal Lock is from Port Royal, PA.
 After completing her undergraduate studies at Penn State University she went on to pursue veterinary medicine at St. George’s University in Grenada.
 She spent her clinical year at North Carolina State University.